What is a Registered Agent in New York?

 -

-Can a company act as its own Registered Agent in New York?
+Can a company act as its own Statutory Agent in New York?

-Yes, a company can act as its own Registered Agent in New York if it has a physical address within the state and can accept documents during normal business hours.
-However, the company must comply with all legal requirements for Registered Agents.
+Yes, a company can act as its own Statutory Agent in New York if it has a physical address within the state and can accept documents during normal business hours.
+However, the company must comply with all legal requirements for Statutory Agents.

 -